 The acoustic guitars were mostly run direct, using my Ibanez acoustic and Ralph on a Takamine I think.
 I later laid down another acoustic track with my Alvarez "beach guitar" using his booth.
 It has a very smooth sound.
 Electric guitars were also run direct using a connection straight into the Yamaha board he was using.

 I used my pedalboard, relying mostly on my Visual Studio Jekyll and Hyde overdrive for adding in the right amount of dirt.
 Jim ran these through a combination of mixer front-end models and amp farm modules.
 He's able to take already recorded tracks and change the amp, effects, and even add a whammy where we want it.
 The BBE Maximizer plug-in's he uses are excellent.

 Guitars for the electric tracks were my Stratocaster with Lace Holy Grail pickups on it and a cheapo Squire Tele that is just a great guitar - they are making some good guitars in Indonesia.
 We recorded the lead to"Oilman" with the Tele, running it directly through the Boss recorder and it was just an awesome sound.
 Jim cleaned up some noise and artifacts left by the unit.
 It was a surprise to all of us how good that sounded.

 Live Guitar Rig Stuff

-my main guitar.
+Currently, I'm back using my trusty Mexican Strat as my main guitar.
 It was set up by a guitar tech in Houston before I left for Florida and is really right now.

 its musical voice then.